Iranian New Year greetings leave Israelis perplexed, pleased

 Iran has been at the forefront of Israeli policy-making for years.
 Prime Minister Benjamin Netanyahu has urged his Western allies not to be lulled by conciliatory words from Rouhani.

-In his own New Year address, Netanyahu again stressed that tackling Iran's nuclear programme was "of paramount importance".
+In his own New Year address, Netanyahu again stressed that tackling Iran's nuclear program was "of paramount importance".